StaysafeUK/PetNameChooserJS/README.md

 - USER STORY: As a User I want New generated names for dogs clearly displayed

 ## Future Iteration
-- USER STORY: As a user JS Pet Name Chooser to designed so it can be reused in the future
+- USER STORY: As a user JS Pet Name Chooser is designed so it can be reused in the future

 - USER STORY: As a user name suggestions for different sizes of dogs.